This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 But He also affirms that the beginning.
 The last act of the drama (‘the last days’) has already begun in Him.

-The Kingdom is about God’s dynamic power, through which the blind receive sight, the lame walk, those with leprosy are cured, the deaf hear, the dead are raised, and the good news is preached (Matt.
-11 5).
+The Kingdom has to do with God’s dynamic power.
+Through which the blind receive sight, the lame walk.
+Those with leprosy are cured, the deaf hears, the dead are raised, and the good news is preached (Matt.
+11: 5).

 The Spirit of God or the finger of God casts out demons (Matt.
 12:28; Luke 11:22).

-The Kingdom of darkness parallels ‘This age,’ has been conquered.
+The Kingdom of darkness, which parallels ‘This age,’ has been conquered.

 The strong man has been disarmed, conquered, and plundered (Matt.
 12:29; Luke 11: 22).